WTFAcademy/WTF-Cairo/20_Preserve/readme.md

 }
 ```

-Note that only mutable variable can be passed as a reference with `ref` keyword.
+Note that only mutable variables can be passed as a reference with `ref` keyword.
 We'll delve deeper into this topic in the next chapter.

 ## 5. Snapshots